top of page

 When it comes to gear, we believe that having the best possible is a must to help in a successful hunt.
 Below you'll find a list of gear we recommend for each hunt we offer.

-GEAR LIST FOR ALL HUNTS:
+GEAR LIST

 • Day Pack - (able to carry lunch/ water and gear comfortably all day) packs with some type of internal frame and waist belt are recommended